Deploy a privacy-respecting AI coding assistant with Mistral Small 4 and SearXNG using Docker on ARM64 hardware.

 volumes = "/data/secrets/git-credentials:/root/.gitcredentials:ro,/data/openhands-state/.gitconfig:/root/.gitconfig:ro"

-The [llm] section tells OpenHands to use Mistral Small 4 via the local endpoint. native_tool_calling enables function calling so the agent can execute shell commands and modify files directly. drop_params and modify_params optimize the API calls for local inference by reducing unnecessary parameters in requests.
+The [llm] section tells OpenHands to use Mistral Small 4 via the local SGLang endpoint. native_tool_calling enables function calling so the agent can execute shell commands and modify files directly. drop_params and modify_params strip OpenAI-specific request fields that SGLang and other local servers don’t accept.

-The [sandbox] section configures the agent’s execution environment. additional_networks attaches the container to the same Docker network as SearXNG, so the agent can make web searches without exposing your queries to external services.
-The volumes mount your Git credentials and config file read-only so the agent can clone private repos.
-For example, /data/secrets/git-credentials contains your HTTPS credentials for private repositories, while /data/openhands-state/.gitconfig sets your name and email for commits.
+The [sandbox] section configures the agent’s execution environment. additional_networks attaches the container to the same Docker network as SGLang and SearXNG, so the agent can call inference and web search without exposing traffic to external services.
+The volumes mount your Git credentials and config file read-only so the agent can clone private repos. /data/secrets/git-credentials holds your HTTPS credentials, /data/openhands-state/.gitconfig sets the commit name and email.

 Mount Secrets and Config Files